Advancing NHS Legacy Information Management

 real-time dashboards

-AI-driven governance; predictive risk modeling
+AI-driven governance; predictive risk modelling

 search; isolated from clinical